-- will not be within the ward or area for which the election is being held on election day; - will not be within eight kilometres of any polling place within their council area or ward on election day; - will be travelling under conditions that prevent them from attending a polling place to vote; - due to illness, disability or approaching maternity are prevented from attending a polling place to vote; - are unable to attend a polling place to vote for religious beliefs; - are incarcerated; - are caring for another person who requires his or her care for medical reasons and so will be prevented from attending at any such polling place to vote; - will be working throughout the hours of voting on election day; or - are a silent elector.
+- were not within the ward or area for which the election is being held on election day; - were not within eight kilometres of any polling place within their council area or ward on election day; - were travelling under conditions that prevent them from attending a polling place to vote;

+- due to illness, disability or approaching maternity were prevented from attending a polling place to vote; - were unable to attend a polling place to vote for religious beliefs; - were incarcerated; - were caring for another person who requires his or her care for medical reasons and so will be prevented from attending at any such polling place to vote: - were working throughout the hours of voting on election day; or - were a silent elector.

 Electors who are registered as a Registered General Postal Voter at State level are not required to register again for Local Government elections and were therefore automatically sent postal vote ballot papers.

 Applications for postal voters opened on nomination day with electors able to obtain applications from the NSWEC website, the NSWEC head office or the Returning Officer's office.
-Applications for postal voting closed at 5:00pm on Monday, 10 March 2014.
+Applications for postal voting closed at 5:00pm on Monday, 10 November 2014.

-In order to be admitted to the count postal votes needed to be received by the Returning Officer by 6:00pm on Monday, 17 March 2014.
+In order to be admitted to the count postal votes needed to be received by the Returning Officer by 6:00pm on Monday, 17 November 2014.